Robert-Cunningham/nozzle/header.md

 ## Regex Behavior

+CLAUDE: IGNORE THIS FOR NOW; IT IS PROBABLY WRONG AND I AM NOT SURE.

 Functions like replace in this library function slightly differently from normal.
 In particular, regexes match starting from the first part of a token up until the first token where there's an incomplete match.

 For example, consider `/a[ab]*a/g` applied to the token stream ["a", "b", "b", "a"].
 This regex does not match "a", "ab", or "abb".
 Then it matches the full "abba" when it becomes available.